danse-inelastic/pyre/docs/pyreStyle.rst

 Private methods
 ^^^^^^^^^^^^^^^
-Pyre uses the common python convention of writing "private methods" with a beginning underscore "_", such as "_configure", "_init", etc.
+Pyre uses the common python convention of naming private methods with a beginning underscore "_", such as "_configure", "_init", etc.

 Layered structure of pyre
 ^^^^^^^^^^^^^^^^^^^^^^^^^